shiftsystems/shift-mon/docs/Telegraf/Proxmox.md

   * URL: http://<yourmetricsserverurl>:8428
   * Organization: set it to `proxmox`, but this field is not used since we are using the InfluxDBv1 endpoint in Victoriametrics which ignores the organization field
   * bucket: set it to `proxmox`, but this field is not used since we are using the InfluxDBv1 endpoint in Victoriametrics which ignores the bucket field
-  * token: Leave blank for Unauthenticated metrics.listed in your shift-mon inventory.
+  * token: Leave blank for Unauthenticated metrics. or set to the value of in the list of victoria.tokens
 5. hit create or ok.

 ## Adding Syslog to Proxmox Manually